This post may contain affiliate links. Please read our disclosure policy.

 recipe FAQs:

 It can be!
-Gochujang is often made with a small bit of wheat to help the paste firm up, making it a little difficult to find a gluten-free option, but the Coconut Secret brand, which is made with coconut aminos, can be found online and at various grocers.
+Gochujang is often made with a small bit of wheat to help the paste firm up, making it a little difficult to find a gluten-free option.
+The Coconut Secret brand, which is made with coconut aminos, can be found online and at various grocers.

 You can enjoy the sheet pan as-is or you can serve in bowls with prepared rice or cauliflower rice and kimchi!

 I hope you enjoy this Sheet Pan Gochujang Glazed Salmon as much as I do!
-Let me know in the comments once you make it!
+Let me know what you think in the comments once you make it!

 Sheet Pan Salmon with Veggies and Creamy Zhoug